Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \begin{proof} By Lemma \ref{weight_logn}, the duration of the round is sufficient to produce $W_r$ whp when $2^r\le n/3$.
 This ensures that all weights $r \leq \log \frac{n}{3}$ are created correctly whp.
 With negligible probability, the first incompletely formed $W_r$ satisfies $r \leq \log \frac{n}{3}$.

 Let $W_r$ be the first weight that is not fully formed in its round.
 This occurs when, upon transitioning to round $r+1$, the state $\lambda_r$ or $w_r(i),$ for some $i > 0,$ persists.
-Consequently, the state $max(r)$ emerges upon entering round $r+1$.
+Consequently, the state $m(1)$ emerges upon entering round $r+1$.
 This state is propagated whp to all agents in the population via an epidemic process during round $r+1$.
-When the leader advances to round $r+2$, it updates the state $max(r)$ to $Max(r)$.
-This causes all other agents to adopt state $Max(r)$ at the start of the round $r+2$ whp.
-With negligible probability, state $max(r)$ fails to reach the leader in round $r+1$.
+When the leader advances to round $r+2$, it updates the state $m(1)$ to $m(2)$.
+This causes all other agents to adopt state $m(2)$ at the start of the round $r+2$ whp.
+With negligible probability, state $m(1)$ fails to reach the leader in round $r+1$.
 Assume also, no clock anomaly occurs.
-Then, the leader may advance to round $r+2$ without establishing the state $Max(r)$.
-This, in turn, triggers a protocol anomaly when an agent in state $max(r)$ progresses to round $r+2$.
-For pseudocode of Algorithm 3 see page~\pageref{a:3}. \end{proof}
+Then, the leader may advance to round $r+2$ without establishing the state $m(2)$.
+This, in turn, triggers a protocol anomaly when a follower in state $(1)$ progresses to round $r+2$. \end{proof}

-With negligible probability, the weight creation protocol may terminate prematurely.
-In such cases, the generated weights may be insufficient to execute the parity protocol for $X$.
-To ensure this does not occur in the current protocol execution, we use our majority protocol to compare the size of $X$ with the size of the largest created weight, $Max(r)-1$, after weight creation.
-The outcome $|X| < 2^{Max(r)-1}$ guarantees that the remaining weights are sufficient to compute the parity for $X$.